World of the book

 Pore over our 'Artists & books' online gallery, including:

-- fine bindings from the medieval period to today
+- fine bindings from the John Emmerson Collection

-- Japanese woodblock printed books and artists’ books.
+- artists' books and Japanese woodblock printed books.

 Download the World of the book exhibition labels to discover the rich and varied history of the book, from the Middle Ages to the present day.